 The founders of IEC have over 30 years experience collectively in climate-smart inclusive economic development.
 They cataloged and analyzed hundreds of global best practices to identify key patterns.
 The findings are summarized in the CAISE model and are documented in their upcoming book.

-After the strong call-for-action from the community that gathered at the Climates Extremes Forum, Anna and Eva decided to systematically document and analyze best practices from around the world.
+After the strong call for action from the community that gathered at the Climates Extremes Forum, we decided to systematically document and analyze best practices from around the world.
 They have been invited to present these findings at several conferences, both local and international.
-The summary findings and CAISE Model can be found below and the detailed finding will be documented in an upcoming book.
+The summary findings and CAISE Model can be found below and the detailed findings will be documented in an upcoming book.

 The world is changing more rapidly than the ability of many to adapt.
 Despite economic growth, large segments of the world’s population, including an increasing number of Americans, are unable to participate in new economic opportunities.

 Globalization and technological advancement represent forces of disruption and transformation, with climate change creating new and unfamiliar risks as well as urgency.
-The convergence of these forces is compounding their complexity and contributing to an increase in inequality, working poverty and challenges to adapt.
+The convergence of these forces is compounding their complexity and contributing to an increase in inequality, working poverty, and challenges to adapt.
 The U.S. and countries around the world face the risk of inequality undermining their economic performance and societal cohesion while exacerbating political polarization.

-The CAISE model, that documents the key patterns we observed across best practices from around the world, also illuminate key components necessary for transformational impact.
+The CAISE model, which documents the key patterns we observed across best practices from around the world, also illuminates key components necessary for transformational impact.
 The aim of our work is to demystify the climate-smart inclusive economic paradigm for a broad audience and offer actionable steps that change makers can take.
-The ultimate goal is to empower collective action through accessible tools and support from a diverse network of stakeholders to foster inclusive sustainable economic development in Dallas-Ft.Worth and beyond.
+The ultimate goal is to empower collective action through accessible tools and support from a diverse network of stakeholders to foster inclusive sustainable economic development in Dallas-Fort Worth and beyond.